 - Vegan Cansi

-Vegan Bagoong
+Best Vegan Bagoong

 Ingredients

-- ⅛ cup olive oil
+- ⅕ cup olive oil

 - ⅓ cup shitake mushroom diced

-- 1 whole garlic peeled and minced
+- 1 whole garlic minced

 - 2 tablespoons ginger minced

-- 1 small white onion minced
+- ¼ cup white onion minced

-- 1 cup soy bean paste Korean brand samgyupsal or Miso paste.
+- 1 cup soy bean paste Korean brand samgyupsal or Miso paste

 - ½ cup carrots grated